 By Spencer Rouse

-The High Sierra Music Festival will be taking place June 30th through July 3rd in Quincy, California.
-Visit www.highsierramusic.com for tickets and info.
+The 22nd Annual High Sierra Music Festival takes place at the fairgrounds in Quincy, CA from July 5th through July 8th.
+Visit highsierramusic.com for tickets and more info.